J-Code26/Skill-Issue-Web/README.md

 ## How to run this Project
 1. Clone the repository
-2. Open the godot project file(Version 4.2)
+2. Open the HTML,CSS, and JS files
-3. Run the main scene
+3. Run the code in a live server extension